68% Growth in Conversion Efficiency via UX Redesign

 Insight

-Clarifying section roles and entry points reduced early-stage hesitation and helped users move into product exploration more confidently.
+Clarifying section roles and entry points removed early decision paralysis, allowing users to move from browsing into product exploration without hesitation.

 Before / After comparison test